salt-die/batgrl/docs/user/pong_tutorial.rst

         pos_hint={"x_hint": 0.75, "anchor": "center"},
     )

-    game_field.add_widgets(
+    game_field.add_gadgets(
         left_paddle,
         right_paddle,
         divider,
         left_score_label,
         right_score_label,
     )
-    self.add_widget(game_field)
+    self.add_gadget(game_field)

-The `anchor` keyword argument is used for position hints to specify which point the of the widget is aligned with the hint.
+The `anchor` keyword argument is used for position hints to specify which point the of the gadget is aligned with the hint.
 The default is `"top_left"`.

 Scheduling Tasks
 ----------------
 Pong isn't complete without a ball.
-Because nurses_2 uses `asyncio`, you can create a task (with `asyncio.create_task`) to constantly update the ball's position.
-In the code below, the task is created in `on_add` which is called when the widget is added to the widget tree.
+Because batgrl uses `asyncio`, you can create a task (with `asyncio.create_task`) to constantly update the ball's position.
+In the code below, the task is created in `on_add` which is called when the gadget is added to the gadget tree.

 .. code-block:: python

-    class Ball(Widget):
+    class Ball(Gadget):
         def __init__(self, left_paddle, right_paddle, left_label, right_label, **kwargs):
             super().__init__(**kwargs)
             self.left_paddle = left_paddle